mailwatch/mailwatch-docs/_posts/2014-07-29-installing.md

 chmod g+rw /etc/MailScanner/rules/*.rules
 ```

-See also the INSTALL docs in tools/MailScanner_rule_editor and tools/Cron_jobs
+See also the INSTALL docs in `tools/MailScanner_rule_editor` and `tools/Cron_jobs`

 ### FINISHED!!
 (Phew!)

-Please send any errors or omissions to the mailing-list or directly to me.
+Please open an [issue on GitHub](https://github.com/mailwatch/1.2.0/issues) or report to the mailing-list if you find any errors or omissions.

 Thanks!